Frequently Asked Admissions Questions (FAQ)

 Still not sure if you qualify for admission to our graduate programs?

-The Graduate Student Selections Committee cannot make a determination about whether a prospective student is likely to succeed in our graduate program until they can evaluate a completed BBMB application.
-Since the BBMB application is free and does not require an application fee, it is to the prospective student's advantage to submit the application for prompt evaluation by the Committee.
+The Graduate Student Selections Committee cannot make a determination about whether a prospective student is likely to succeed in our graduate program until they can evaluate a completed application.
+It is to the prospective student's advantage to submit the application for prompt evaluation by the Committee.

 - See the Top 20 Commonly Asked Questions From Prospective Graduate Students on the Graduate College's Frequently Asked Questions web page.